Toronto Ontario Temple

 The Toronto Ontario Temple is the 44th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The intent to build the temple was announced to local leaders on the morning of April 7, 1984, and then referenced by Gordon B. Hinckley, second counselor in the First Presidency, during the general conference session which followed.
+The intent to build the temple was announced to local leaders on the morning of 7 April 1984, and then referenced by Gordon B. Hinckley, second counselor in the First Presidency, during the general conference session which followed.
 It was the second temple built in Canada (after the Cardston Alberta Temple), becoming the first country in the world, outside the United States, to have two temples in its borders.

 The temple is located on 5.26 ha in Brampton, which is 32 km west of Downtown Toronto.
-A groundbreaking ceremony, to signify beginning of construction, was held on October 10, 1987, with Thomas S. Monson presiding.
+A groundbreaking ceremony, to signify beginning of construction, was held on 10 October 1987, with Thomas S. Monson presiding.

 History

-The intent to build the temple was announced on April 7, 1984.
-On June 22, 1986, Thomas S. Monson, then a counselor in the First Presidency, created the LDS Church's 1,600th stake in Kitchener, Ontario, and again commented that a temple would be built in the Toronto area.
+The intent to build the temple was announced on 7 April 1984.
+On 22 June 1986, Thomas S. Monson, then a counselor in the First Presidency, created the LDS Church's 1,600th stake in Kitchener, Ontario, and again commented that a temple would be built in the Toronto area.
 Monson returned for the groundbreaking ceremony on 10 October 1987.
 The temple was dedicated by Gordon B. Hinckley on 25 August 1990.
 The temple's interior totals 57,982 sqft, four ordinance rooms and six sealing rooms.

 Two LDS Church presidents hold ties to Toronto.
 John Taylor and his wife immigrated to Toronto in 1832, while Monson served as president of the church's Canadian Mission, headquartered in Toronto, from 1959 to 1962.

 In 2020, like all others in the church, the Toronto Ontario Temple was closed for a time due to the COVID-19 pandemic.

-On May 1, 2023, the First Presidency announced that the Toronto Ontario Temple would close for renovations.
-The temple closed on October 23, 2023, and was projected to reopen in December 2024.
+On 1 May 2023, the First Presidency announced that the Toronto Ontario Temple would close for renovations.
+The temple closed on 23 October 2023, and was projected to reopen in December 2024.